dart-lang/site-www/src/dart-2.0.md

 While Dart 2.0 is statically typed, type inference and types like `dynamic` and `num` take much of the burden of specifying types away from the developer.
-Dart 2.0 offers the advantages of a strongly typed language, while only requiring slightly more work compared to Dart 1.x.
+Dart 2.0 offers the advantages of a strongly typed language, while requiring only a bit more work compared to Dart 1.x.

 To experiment with strong mode, open [DartPad](https://dartpad.dartlang.org/)